underscoreio/underscoreio/src/_posts/2017-11-14-talks-to-watch-out-for-at-scalax.md

 ## Noel Markham -- Creating a Physics Simulation with Scala.js (Beginner friendly)

 I love graphics, physics, and front end development.
 The quick visual feedback loop is perfect for creative, fun programming.
 Scala.js provides a great way to to all of this goodness from a language that puts statically typed functional programming first.
-In this talk, Noel will be showing us the power of Scala.js by live coding a simple physics demo from scratch, right in front of our eyes.
+At Scala Exchange, Noel will be showing us the power of Scala.js by live coding a simple physics demo from scratch, right in front of our eyes.
 What's not to like?

 ## Peter Hilton -- How to Name Things: The Hardest Problem in Programming (Beginner friendly)